-Building Design culture - a candid primer
+Building a Design Culture - a primer for non-Designers

-You want to build a culture of Design in your organisation.
+So you want to build a culture of Design in your organisation.
 There are usually two underlying reasons why you would want to do this.

 The first reason is entirely selfish - you want to attract (and retain) Design talent.
 Design talent will probably ask a lot of questions before considering joining your organisation, but their first two questions are usually - 'do I actually have to physically turn up at an office?' and 'what is your Design culture like?'.
 You want to have an answer to that last question.

 The second reason is because everyone knows from Medium, InVision's $135 Million CRM strategy and a growing number of repetitive conferences - that Design thinking and Design culture is 100% the key to success in business these days.
 So...you know...you want to be the one to bring that magic into your business.

 Makes sense.
 Design culture sounds sexy and exciting.
 It's going to be complex journey though.

 You can't build a culture, you can only tirelessly enable it.

 You can't bullshit culture into existence overnight or as part of your Q1 strategy.
 It takes time (in fact it can take longer than a year and even longer than any single Designer or Design leaders tenure) and it needs constant gardening.